 - Roxithromycin

-Furthermore, there are at least 60 other drugs that have mild interactions with vitamin B5.
-Other contraindications include patients with hypersensitivity or allergy to the drug or any of its derivatives.
-A report suggests that vitamin B5 intake might correlate with increased cerebral amyloid-beta peptide burden in individuals with cognitive impairment.[18]
-Although further studies are still needed to confirm the findings and discover the molecular mechanisms of this pathway, the current research suggests those with cognitive impairment to be a potential contraindication.[18]
+At least 60 other drugs have mild interactions with vitamin B5.
+Other contraindications include patients with hypersensitivity or allergy to the drug or its derivatives.
+A report suggests that vitamin B5 intake might correlate with increased cerebral amyloid-beta peptide burden in individuals with cognitive impairment.
+Although further studies are still needed to confirm the findings and discover the molecular mechanisms of this pathway, the current research suggests those with cognitive impairment to be a potential contraindication.[24]

 Monitoring

 Vitamin B5 is considered relatively safe.
-Dosages above the recommended amount can induce mild diarrhea/ intestinal distress.
-Allergic reactions and hypersensitivity can occur with the derivatives of vitamin B5 as well.
+Dosages above the recommended amount can induce mild diarrhea or intestinal distress.
+Allergic reactions and hypersensitivity can also occur with its derivatives.

 Toxicity